tammet/gkc/README.md

 The strategy file is a json file like the following example, indicating that one single strategy should be run.
-For more examples, see query.txt, neg.txt, unit.txt, runs.txt in the Examples folder.
+For more examples, see strat.txt, multineg.txt, runs.txt in the Examples folder.

         {